 Sign up for the Fright Tour

-One little know secret about Baguio is that the city is haunted.
-There are many places in Baguio that is believed to be inhabited by the supernatural beings.
-Many paranormal things have been reported in several establishments and tourist spots .
-This is because Baguio experienced so many deaths in it’s history.
-From World War 2, to when the Americans immigrated to the city and drove away the local tribes, to the devastating earthquake in the 1990’s, all the tragic killings and casualties left distressed souls.
+One little known secret about Baguio is that the city is haunted.
+There are many places in Baguio that are believed to be inhabited by the supernatural beings.
+Many paranormal things have been reported in several establishments and tourist spots.
+This is because Baguio experienced so many deaths in its history.
+From World War 2, so when the Americans immigrated to the city and drove away from the local tribes, to the devastating earthquake in the 1990’s, all the tragic killings and casualties left distressed souls.
 They are the ghosts of Baguio.
 I was very excited to explore Baguio in a different light.
 The fright tour was one of the activities I was looking forward to during our entire trip.
 While I am a scaredy cat, I want to conquer my fears.
 This is the first time I am doing an actual horror expedition a.k.a. fright tour.

 Our first stop was the Baguio Cathedral

-At first I though we were there to pray for guidance and protection from all the evil spirit we might encounter or cross paths during our excursion.
+At first, I thought we were there to pray for guidance and protection from all the evil spirit we might encounter or cross paths during our excursion.
 I was wrong.
 We were there because the Baguio Cathedral was one of the known haunted places in town.

 The Laperal House